dewitt4/Cloud-Custodain/docs/source/azure/configuration/monitoring.rst

 Writing Custodian Output to Azure Blob Storage
 ----------------------------------------------

-You may pass the URL to a blob storage container as the output path to Custodian.
+You can pass the URL of a blob storage container as the output path to Custodian.
 You must change the URL prefix from https to azure.

 By default, Custodian will add the policy name and date as the prefix to the blob.